 Spinal Cord Stimulation (SCS)

-Patients interested in spinal cord stimulation should consult with a pain specialist or clinic to learn if the therapy is right for their condition.
-Once a doctor has determined that the therapy could be effective, a patient will undergo a psychological assessment to ensure they are a good candidate for a successful outcome.
+Individuals interested in spinal cord stimulation should consult with a pain specialist or clinic to learn if the therapy is right for their condition.
+Once a doctor has determined that the therapy could be effective, an individual will undergo a psychological assessment to ensure they are a good candidate for a successful outcome.
 Next,

 Spinal cord stimulation is generally safe with most risks and side effects resulting from surgical mistakes, complications (infections) and postoperative challenges (scar tissue).
 Device-related problems can occur and are generally declining after 30 years of technology advancement.
-For some patients, there might be fluctuations in stimulation, pain might not disappear, discomfort around the generator or electromagnetic interference with an MRI machine (fortunately many devices are MRI-compatible).
+For some , there might be fluctuations in stimulation, pain might not disappear, discomfort around the generator or electromagnetic interference with an MRI machine (fortunately many devices are MRI-compatible).

 As with any medical procedure, spinal cord stimulation is not appropriate for everyone, and your doctor can tell you if SCS is right for your condition